-Hydropower income is slightly complicated… There are likely to be two components that make up the total value of generated hydro electricity, namely:
+Hydropower income is slightly complicated… There are up to four components that make up the total value of generated hydro electricity, namely:

 - Offset value for energy used on-site

 Each of these components is described in more detail here along with information on how they can affect the overall value of the energy generated.
 If you want a simple answer, then assuming 100% of the generated energy was exported with an export rate of 5 p/kWh, then the value of the electricity generated for the system sizes shown below would be:

 |100 to 500 kW||6.12 p/kWh||5 p/kWh||11.12 p/kWh|